 Many of these kinds of companies have attempted to take their place in the stock market.
 Before its IPO, Slack ([email protected]) proclaimed itself the company that will end the era of emails.
 This July, they entered the stock market through their initial offering to avoid the bank commercial loan process.
 Despite high expectations, their actual market performance was remarkably underwhelming.
 It’s now traded at $21, far below its initial $40 opening price.
 Ever since its introduction, the price of the stock has been on a continuous downward trend.
 While these companies are rising stars, they often face well-funded competition capable of quickly reacting to their challenge.

 Slack suddenly found itself facing off against Microsoft Teams and the Facebook Workplace apps.
-Microsoft and Facebook approached competing with their up and coming rival from a completely different angle.
+Microsoft and Facebook approached competing with their up-and-coming rival from a completely different angle.
 Facebook Workplace already had more users than Slack last June, despite only having launched three years after.

 Those results were an example for overly optimistic managers to learn from.
 It forced them to carefully consider their strategy and put their respective company’s numbers in order before they can even think about going public with their stocks.
 The first lesson to learn is to not go public with companies still in a phase of expansion.
-Another consequence is that companies who wouldn’t be able to receive credit from a bank won’t make it near a public offering.
+Another consequence is that companies who wouldn’t receive credit from a bank won’t make it near a public offering.
 This’ll likely make the stock market’s pre-selection mechanism stronger and hopefully shepherd us towards less risky stocks.